zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_sw_requirement.rst

     - Recent versions of CMake can be downloaded from https://cmake.org/download/, and older releases are available from https://cmake.org/files.
+    - For Cygwin users, please use a native windows CMake version instead of the version installed with Cygwin.

 ***************************
 Supported GNU make versions